Self-supervised alignment with mutual information: Learning to follow principles without preference labels

 Publication

 Fränken, J., Zelikman, E., Rafailov, R., Gandhi, K., Gerstenberg, T., Goodman, N. D. (2024).
-Self-supervised alignment with mutual information: Learning to follow principles without preference labels. arXiv.
+Self-supervised alignment with mutual information: Learning to follow principles without preference labels.
+Advances in Neural Information Processing Systems.

 Date